spkru/kruszynski-rating/README.md

 Good rating system should have certain properties such as:
 - **credibility** or fairness gives ability to accurately estimate player skills based on score
 - **simplicity**, being able to calculate and understand algorithm make it feels "fair"
-- **constant value**, lack of rating inflation let players track their progress throught time
+- **constant value**, lack of rating inflation let players track their progress through time
 - **quick convergence** to the player true skill
-- **flexibility** helps implement system to different types of competetive games
+- **flexibility** helps implement system to different types of competitive games
 - **predictability**, predicts match outcome correctly

-Aditonal factors that could be put under consideration are:
+AdDitonal factors that could be put under consideration are:
 - quality matchmaking
 - accurate predictions
 - fun (approachable, fell of mystery, status)